Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 If it is not filled, then the card will be a word card.
 To fill a field automatically, see here (TODO).

+To "toggle" a binary field means to either fill the value if is not filled yet, or to remove the value if it is filled.
+In other words, it means to flip the value of the field between empty and filled.

 <!--**Note vs Card** (Anki fundamentals):
 In a nutshell, a note is a collection of fillable fields.
 One note can create multiple cards, and cards are the actual things you see and study off of.